 List of Farid Gabteni’s quotes

-There is no longer any need to demonstrate the key role of images in education, information and communication.
-The use and the influence of images, as a support and means of communication, have become inescapable in our modern society, particularly among young people.
-To underestimate this reality is to ignore the human and social sciences, and it is to refuse to adapt oneself positively to the requirements of evolution.
-Aware of these current data, I consented to the request of my collaborators and of the SCDOFG to use my portraits in order to convey my texts and quotes for a wider diffusion among young people and the general public.
+The essential role of images in education, information, and communication, is now beyond dispute.
+The use and influence of images as a support and means of communication have become indispensable in modern society, particularly among the young.
+To underestimate this reality is to disregard the human and social sciences and to refuse to adapt constructively to the demands of evolution.
+Fully aware of these conditions, I have agreed, at the request of my collaborators and of the SCDOFG, to the use of my portraits to convey my texts and quotations, in order to ensure their wider dissemination among young people and the public at large.
 (Farid Gabteni)

-I would like to extend my support, encouragement and congratulate all those who are involved in organizing seminars and conferences on my work and who contribute to their dissemination.
-It is with this in mind that I agreed on the foundation of the SCDOFG.
-However, I cannot personally participate, with only a few exceptions; in fact, for several years, I’ve been dedicating myself to research and living away from the world.
+I encourage, support, and commend all those who work to organize conferences and seminars around my work, and who contribute to their dissemination; it is in this spirit that I consented to the founding of the SCDOFG.
+However, I cannot participate personally, save on rare occasions; for several years now, I have committed myself to study and to living withdrawn from the world.
 (Farid Gabteni)

 Certainly, We have Sent it down as Qurân frank (Arabic, Σarabî); perhaps you will reason!
 (Qurân / Chapter 12, verse 2).
 In Arabic, the word aΣraba (أعرب), from the root Σ-R-B (ع ر ب), means ‘speaking openly, clearly, frankly’, whilst the word aΣjamî (أعجمي), from the root Σ-J-M (ع ج م), means ‘speaking unintelligibly, hermetically, in code.’ Σarabî (clear/frank, عربي) is thus the antonym of aΣjamî (hermetic/coded, أعجمي).
 In other words, Σarabî (عربي) denotes an expression, language or discourse which is clear and frank, whilst aΣjamî (أعجمي) denotes an expression, language or discourse which is hermetic and coded, which must be clarified in order to be understood.
 The Qurân was revealed in Arabic; i.e. in clear and frank language; in this case, the language is not intrinsically linked to an ethnic group.
 (Farid Gabteni)

 Can one believe without being credulous?
-This is a recurring question in the West, where faith is commonly opposed to reason.
-Yet a watchful eye will point out that this divorce between belief and intelligence is specific to Western culture.
-It has not reached such proportions in any other civilisation.
-In no other culture has religion ever been as synonymous with obscurantism, that is, the negation of man’s ability to consider and judge by himself.
+This is a recurrent question in the West, where faith is habitually opposed to reason.
+Yet a careful observer cannot fail to note that this divorce between belief and intellect is peculiar to Western culture.
+In no other civilisation has it reached such proportions.
+In no other culture has religion been so synonymous with obscurantism—the denial of man’s capacity to weigh and judge by himself.
 (Farid Gabteni)

-We are expected to live in society, a way of living characterized by the group life, an environment in which culture and civilisation develop; and not in the mass, synonymous with impulsive unstable teeming crowd.
+we are meant to live in society—a mode of existence defined by life in groups, wherein culture and civilisation take shape—not in the masses, synonymous with a teeming, shifting, and impulsive crowd.
 (Farid Gabteni)

-Atheistic materialism is an obscurantism disguised as a progressivism.
-Underhand and devastating, it conveys a truncated science and a decreased consciousness.
-By reducing, disparaging and denying all spiritual purpose of the human and the creation, by dehumanizing the individual and society through simplistic-looking theories, it denudes humanity of its substance and its reason for being.
+Atheistic materialism is obscurantism disguised as progressivism.
+Insidious and devastating, it conveys a truncated science and a diminished conscience.
+By reducing, disparaging, and denying any spiritual purpose in human beings and in creation, by dehumanizing the individual and society through oversimplifying theories, it amputates humanity of its substance and its very raison d’être.
 (Farid Gabteni)

-Our society has fallen under the yoke of a tangential, generalist and relativist media culture; verification and the detailed study of facts have become the exclusive preserve of specialists.
-This state of facts can be even more damaging when it relates to ideology of any form.
+Our society has become subject to a superficial, generalist and relativistic media culture; verification and the careful examination of facts are left to specialists.
+Such a situation can be all the more damaging when ideology is involved, whatever its form.
 (Farid Gabteni)

-Religion can be compared to a drug: essential to right a wrong, but possibly with undesirable side effects if misunderstood, and/or following failure to comply with the therapeutic prescription.
-Spirituality is to religion what a cure is to healing: there can be no religion without true spirituality, as there can be no healing without an effective cure.
+Religion may be compared to a medicine: essential for treating an ailment, yet capable of producing undesirable side effects if misunderstood and/or if the therapeutic prescription is not followed.
+Spirituality is to religion what a remedy is to healing: there can be no religion without authentic spirituality, just as there can be no healing without an effective remedy.
 (Farid Gabteni)

 There can be no evil in good, but good may be used to evil ends, and vice-versa.
 There can be no wrong in science, but science may be used to do wrong, and vice-versa.
 Believers, fearing God, think and act in a distinctive way as a consequence.
 (Farid Gabteni)